 Leeks are similar to the root vegetables in that you can mulch them with about 18″ of straw or shredded leaves to be able to harvest all winter.

 Swiss chard and kale are some of the most important vegetables to grow in your garden.
 They are both packed with nutrients and both are heat and cold hardy.
-Kale can tolerate to 10 degrees Fahrenheit and Swiss chard can tolerate into the teens.
+Kale can tolerate cold to 10°F and Swiss chard can tolerate cold into the teens.
 They can also tolerate temps above 100 degrees Fahrenheit, so in many zones you can grow chard and kale all year long.
 They are the workhorses of my garden.

 Spinach and corn salad are the hardiest of salad greens.
-Spinach can survive to 15 degrees Fahrenheit and corn salad to 5 degrees Fahrenheit!
+Spinach can survive to 15°F and corn salad to 5°F!
 The edges of the spinach leaves might brown, but we just cut those off.

-Brussels sprouts, broccoli, cauliflower and cabbage are coniferous and the plants in this species are wonderful for the fall/winter garden.
+Brussels sprouts, broccoli, cauliflower and cabbage are brassicas (also called Cruciferae) and the plants in this species are wonderful for the fall/winter garden.
 In fact, you can continue to harvest Brussels sprouts even after a snow.
-Broccoli, cauliflower and cabbage are tolerant to about 26 degrees Fahrenheit.
+Broccoli, cauliflower and cabbage are tolerant to about 26°F.

 Parsley and cilantro are surprisingly very cold hardy.
-Cilantro will survive temps into the low 20’s and parsley to about 10 degrees Fahrenheit.
-And lest you think parsley is just for garnishing in restaurants and not really worth your time to grow, you should know that it’s great for soups, you can make a pesto with it, and it is a nutritional powerhouse.
+Cilantro will survive temps into the low 20’s and parsley to about 10°F. And lest you think parsley is just for garnishing in restaurants and not really worth your time to grow, you should know that it’s great for soups, you can make a pesto with it, and it is a nutritional powerhouse.